Imtiyaz-Rahman/Image-Arcade/README.md

 ### Ticketing method

 The ticketing system is an important aspect of many projects.
 Effective tickets can help to ensure that a desired feature or other can be explained and created within the project.
 The Image Arcade Board applies the use of having simple information allowing the user to get details by looking at the description.
-From the figure provided below the ticketing standard that took place was to provide a simple and easy to read ticket that allowed a user to easily skim and understand the information.
+From the figure 3 provided below the ticketing standard that took place was to provide a simple and easy to read ticket that allowed a user to easily skim and understand the information.
 For example, the "Feature:" tag that would be added to the title of a ticket to indicate that it is a feature, this convention would also apply to bug tickets that have been created.
 Finally, there is a green dot above the ticket, this is used when expressing that something is being converted to an issue, however in this case it is used to show current features that are being implemented within the Image Arcade website.

+Figure 3

 ![Kanban Ticket](readme-images/kanban-feature.png)

 Looking specifically at the description section of the Image Arcade Board, instructions are provided to help understand the process of resolving the ticket, such as providing a "Description:" this provides the general overview of the ticket and what needs to be done.
-Then providing an "Objective:" which helps to express what needs to be completed in a simple format that can be reviewed, as shown in the example below.
+Then providing an "Objective:" which helps to express what needs to be completed in a simple format that can be reviewed, as shown in Figure 4.

+Figure 4

 ![Kanban Ticket Description](readme-images/kanban-description.png)

 This process also applies to bugs, as a description is provided along with a potential image to show the problem in a visual format.
-If a fix exists, then further down the ticket description it would have a "fixed" tag, a summary of the problem would be explained along with how it was resolved, as shown below.
+If a fix exists, then further down the ticket description it would have a "fixed" tag, a summary of the problem would be explained along with how it was resolved, as shown in Figure 5.

+Figure 5

 ![kanban description](readme-images/kanban-bug-description.png)